t1pen/MeXEE402_Finals_StephenGabrielAlojado_JairusSunga/README.md

   - The main objective is to showcase key tasks such as changing an image's color profiles, performing edge detection, manipulating images, and detecting specific features like faces and shapes.

 **Enhancing Circuit Patterns in PCB Inspection with Morphological Closing**
+  - This project focuses on the application of morphological closing to enhance circuit patterns in PCB (Printed Circuit Board) inspection.
+  - The main objective is to utilize morphological operations, specifically closing, to improve the quality and accuracy of PCB pattern recognition during automated inspection processes.
+  - Morphological closing, which combines dilation followed by erosion, is employed to fill small gaps, eliminate noise, and enhance the clarity of circuit features.
+  - The project applies morphological closing to PCB images to improve the visibility of circuit patterns, making it easier to detect potential defects or irregularities.